-This benchmark level is set to identify standards that certify environmental management systems (EMS) for leather manufacturing facilities.
+this benchmark level is set to identify standards that certify environmental management systems (EMS) for leather manufacturing facilities.
 An Environmental Management System (EMS) is a set of processes and practices that enable an organization to reduce its environmental impacts and increase its operating efficiency.

-The focus of this standard benchmark level is to identify standards that certify facilities that have a robust EMS in place and can be expected to:
+The focus of this standard benchmark level is to identify standards that certify facilities that have robust EMS in place and can be expected to:

-- Have procedures in place to ensure legal compliance; - Have identified the critical environmental aspects of their production, - · Have assessed their environmental risks, - Have adequate management procedures in place to reduce risks and intervene efficiently in case of an accident, - Be able to communicate environmental information to relevant interested parties.
+- have procedures in place to ensure legal complicance; - have identified the critical environmental aspects of their production; - have assessed their environmental risks; - have adequat management procedures in place to reduce risks and intervene efficiently in case of an accident; - can communicating environmental information to relevant interested parties.